rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/protocols.rst

 Protocols
 -------------

+Use the `List load balancing protocols`_ API operation to review the protocols associated with load balanced services.

 All load balancers must define the protocol of the service which is being load balanced.
-The protocol selection should be based on the protocol of the back-end nodes.
+The protocol selection is based on the protocol of the back-end nodes.
 When configuring a load balancer, the default port for the given protocol is selected unless otherwise specified.